navattic.identify({ email: user.email })

 A strong SOW lays out the what, why, when, and how of a project in clear, unambiguous terms.
 It defines the boundaries, sets the expectations, and establishes a single source of truth that everyone can refer back to.
 This clarity is what separates smooth, successful projects from those that spiral into frustration and disappointment.
 By investing time upfront to create a detailed and thorough SOW, you’re not just managing a project; you’re building a strong, trusting relationship with your client from day one.
 It’s the key to turning a signed contract into a successful partnership.

-Prevent Scope Creep and Miscommunication
+Stop Scope Creep and Clear Up Confusion

 One of the biggest project killers is "scope creep"—when a project slowly expands beyond its original goals, leading to blown budgets and missed deadlines.
 A well-defined SOW is your first line of defense.
 It clearly outlines the project's boundaries, deliverables, and objectives, making it easy to identify when a new request falls outside the agreed-upon plan.
 This doesn't mean projects can't evolve, but it ensures that any changes are discussed, approved, and documented intentionally.